locationtech/geogig/doc/manual/source/data/committing.rst

-.. _commiting:
+.. _committing:

-Commiting changes
+Committing changes
 ==================

 Once the data is in the staging area, it has to be committed to be finally stored in the database of the GeoGig repository and to create a persistent version of that data.

-Commiting data from the staging area to the database is done using the ``commit`` command, as shown below
+Committing data from the staging area to the database is done using the ``commit`` command, as shown below

 ::